 - Naturally, I’m also thinking of my fellow content creators, who, like me, freely publish useful ideas to the market they serve.

 In those examples, the business owner is growing a community of prospective clients or customers.
 They’re building their very own marketing asset and it increases in value all the time.
-Their community organically spreads the word, telling their families, friends, colleagues and general contacts.
+Their community organically spreads the word, telling friends, colleagues and contacts.

-And the connection to that community doesn’t belong to an advertiser, it belongs to you the business owner!
+And the connection to that community doesn’t belong to an advertiser or a social network.
+No. It belongs to YOU the business owner!

 Yes, in each of the above examples you’d need to invest some of your time.